Infection caused by Escherichia coli

 Additionally, if infection by E. coli is confirmed, an image test such as an ultrasound is indicated in order to evaluate the state of the kidneys and urinary tracts.

-If HUS is suspected, hospitalisation is always indicated to check for signs of thrombotic microangiopathy (TMA): anaemia, renal failure, decreased platelet count, and broken or fragmented red blood cells.
+If HUS is suspected, hospitalisation is always indicated to check for signs of thrombotic microangiopathy (TMA): anemia, renal failure, decreased platelet count, and broken or fragmented red blood cells.

 A universally effective prevention for E. coli does not exist.